whindsx/Bitcoin-RPC-Client/README.md

-# Bitcoin::RPC::Client - Bitcoin Core RPC client as a PERL module
+# Bitcoin::RPC::Client - Bitcoin Core RPC client as a Perl module

 [![Build Status](https://travis-ci.org/whindsx/Bitcoin-RPC-Client.svg?branch=master)](https://travis-ci.org/whindsx/Bitcoin-RPC-Client)
 [![CPAN version](https://badge.fury.io/pl/Bitcoin-RPC-Client.svg)](http://badge.fury.io/pl/Bitcoin-RPC-Client)

-This module is a pure PERL implementation of the methods that are currently part of the Bitcoin Core RPC client calls (bitcoin-cli).
+This module is a pure Perl implementation of the methods that are currently part of the Bitcoin Core RPC client calls (bitcoin-cli).
 The method names and parameters are identical between the Bitcoin Core API and this module.
 This is done for consistency so that a developer only has to reference one manual: